zricky2/stockeduwebsite/README.md

 Ex: localhost:8080
 Create a new database by clicking New on the left side of the screen.

+In the code, I already named my database with certain names but you can call it whatever you prefer but you must change the name of the database in the php code to correspond with the database name or it will not connect.

 You can use any program you prefer to run and edit the code.
 I used Visual Studio Code for this project.
 Some of the files are incomplete so you can add on to it.
 Make sure you understand the code before you start editing.
 Have fun coding.